-A: I am on dependent visa but for my husband it was smooth process to have work permit, his organisation arranged everything well in advance for us.
+A: I am on a dependent visa, but for my husband, it was a smooth process to have a work permit; his organisation arranged everything well in advance for us.

 Q: What’s the economic climate like in Jakarta, is there plenty of work?

-A: Though it’s a developing country, but still the jobs are majorly in the sectors of coal mining and palm oil production.
-But yes if to believe experts, there are many jobs available, but for middle and top management level.
+A: Though it’s a developing country, the jobs are still majorly in the coal mining and palm oil production sectors.
+But yes, if you believe experts, there are many jobs available, but for middle and top management levels.

 Q: Did a relocation company help you with your move?